 Although the Lord led Elijah to water, the food came via non-kosher means.
 The ravens, who would normally eat dead meat, brought meat and bread twice a day for him.
 This was not a normal method of feeding – far from it – as Jews consider the raven an unclean bird.

 - OBEYING the Lord’s instructions – to go there and stay there.

 - CUT OFF from the people who ought to have been faithful to the Lord, but were not.

 - FED by unusual, unorthodox, miraculous means.

-Unfortunately, I kept on going to various churches, on and off for a few more years and was becoming more & more disillusioned until I finally gave up doing so altogether.
+Unfortunately, I kept on going to various churches, on and off for a few more years and was becoming more & more disillusioned, until I finally gave up doing so altogether.
 I am only just learning to settle in Cherith, as it were, but am finally more at peace with this situation that I am in.
-I used to have an erroneous belief that as times deteriorated spiritually for true believers that I would meet people within the churches who would want to meet in a more informal fashion in our homes for true fellowship.
-I was wanting those connections first and was not understanding that Cherith had to come before Zarephath!
-I can now see the error of my thinking and the troubles that has caused me for many years.
+I used to have a belief that as times deteriorated spiritually, that I would meet people within the churches who would want to meet in a more informal fashion in our homes for true fellowship.
+I was wanting those connections first and was not understanding that Cherith had to come before Zarephath (that came before Mount Carmel).

 Go to Zarephath!